 3. Subscribe to receive Vantage bankruptcy updates

 Things are happening unusually fast in this bankruptcy case.
 In the hearing on July 5, the lawyers for Vantage and the potential buyer mentioned the “Need for speed” here.
-They argued that the value of what’s left of Vantage plummets each time a new unfavorable article is published.
+They argued Vantage Travel’s value plummets further each time a new unfavorable article appears in the media.

 To keep up with the rapidly evolving case, customers can subscribe to the Vantage bankruptcy updates on Stretto.
-Stretto is where all official documents and transcripts are uploaded in real time.
+Stretto publishes all the official documents and transcripts.

 4. Attend the hearings in person